 Providing expert ongoing advice on ever-evolving financial services regulation

-Whether you require advice on whether your business needs to be regulated and assistance with the FSA application to do so, or for an already regulated company, advice on compliance with the FSA's requirements and handling FSA enforcement matters, we can help.
+Whether you require advice on whether your business needs to be regulated and assistance with the application to do so, or for an already regulated company, advice on compliance with the FCA or PRA's requirements and handling enforcement matters, we can help.

 Authorisation involves an ongoing role for us and we can help you get comfortable with your new obligations, assist you to put in place structures to deal with your regulator’s key concerns and advise on the opportunities and risks posed by upcoming changes.
-Our work ranges from producing legal risk management documents, such as terms of business, to drafting internal procedures to achieve compliance with the FSA’s rules and developing monitoring processes to demonstrate compliance to the FSA.
+Our work ranges from producing legal risk management documents, such as terms of business, to drafting internal procedures to achieve compliance with the FCA and PRA's rules and developing monitoring processes to demonstrate compliance.

 Our latest alerts, briefings & reports